DevMiloo/Melpo-verifier/README.md

 ## **1. Identity and Contact Details**

 The **Melpo Verifier bot** is operated by Team Melpo.
-For any privacy-related questions or concerns, you can contact us at:
+For any questions, you can contact us at:
 **Email:** milothefurryy@gmail.com
 **Discord:** `milo_dev`
 **Discord support server:** [official Support Discord](https://www.discord.gg/jjGAwwwxZz)